Ericeira Portugal Travel Guide

 Ericeira’s cuisine takes great shape from its identity as a historic fishing village.
 For hundreds of years, the lives of its inhabitants focused on the sea.

 This deep connection remains evident in the local diet.
 Fresh seafood forms the paramount element, reflecting the daily catches from the Atlantic.
 Customary Portuguese cooking emphasizes fresh, simple ingredients, usually cooked grilled, stewed, or baked.
-This food history provides not just meals, but a taste of the town's history and enduring relationship with the ocean.
+This food history provides not just meals, but an experience of the town's history and enduring relationship with the ocean.

 Small appetizers like bread, olives, or cheese may appear.
-They are not typically free and will be charged if consumed.
-Courteously say no by saying "Não, obrigado/a" (No, thank you).
+They are not free and is set to be charged if consumed.
+Politely turn down by saying "Não, obrigado/a" (No, thank you).

 Wait for a server to seat you.
 For affordability, ask for the "Prato do Dia" (dish of the day) or "Menu do Dia" (set menu) at lunchtime.

 Request the bill with "A conta, por favor."
-Payment is usually at the table.
-Tipping is not obligatory but a 5-10% tip is appreciated for good service.
+Payment should be usually at the table.
+Tipping is not obligatory but a 5-10% tip is valued for good service.

-Roasted octopus, generously drizzled cooked with olive oil, garlic, served with "punched" potatoes.
+Roasted octopus, generously drizzled featuring olive oil, garlic, served with "punched" potatoes.
 Find at traditional seafood restaurants.

 Tender octopus with crispy edges.